-A former Marine sharpshooter from Modesto was sentenced on Monday to 15 years in prison for conspiring a Christmas Day terror attack at Pier 39 in San Francisco.
+A former Marine sharpshooter from Modesto agreed to a plea deal on Monday, to 15 years in prison for conspiring a Christmas Day terror attack at Pier 39 in San Francisco.

 Everitt Aaron Jameson, 26, pleaded guilty to attempting to aid a terrorist organization.